Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

 Select - this Musicguard policy covers all your equipment at any location (subject to the area cover you choose).
 Hire cover and £1 million public liability/personal accident cover is included as standard.

 Serial number - the unique code that identifies your instrument or item of equipment.
 It is essential that we have the serial number for any item valued over £750.
 You do not need to have the number in order to apply for cover, but the serial number (and proof that it relates to the item insured) will be required in the event of a claim.

-Sum insured - this is the total value of your equipment and instrument.
+Sum insured - this is the total value of your equipment and instruments.

 Terms of business - the basis on which you do business with us.
 Click for more information.

-Third-party liability - this is the same as public liabilitypublic liability.
+Third-party liability - this is the same as public liability.

 Voluntary excess - an excess is the amount you contribute towards the cost of a claim.
 Paying a voluntary excess will reduce your premium BUT in the event of a claim, this is the amount that will be deducted from your claim.